powerpuffpwn/powerpuffpwn.github.io/_posts/2021-03-27-bsidessf-pwnzoo.md

 00001375  *(rax + 0x27) = 0
 00001385  int32_t* rax_11
 ```
 We then are asked if we want to play as a cat or a dog.
-Depending on the provided answer, the binary sets the the first four bytes to 1 (cat) or zero (dog).
+Depending on the provided answer, the binary sets the the first four bytes to 1 (cat) or 0 (dog).
 It also writes the function pointer of a "print_" function into the allocated memory.
 This pointer will later be called if we select the "Speak" entry invthe main menu.

 ```
 00001385  while (true)